graphql-factory/graphql-factory-acl/README.md

 # graphql-factory-acl
-ACL Middleware for GraphQL Factory
+ACL Middleware/plugin for GraphQL Factory

+## About

 Adding permissions